aayans987/csa-app/README.md

 ## Setup Instructions

 ### Step 1 — Install dependencies
-Open a terminal in this folder and run one of these:
+Open a terminal in this folder and run one of these for windows:
 ```
 pip install flask flask-cors